Sitting in a cold tank might seem an odd path to health. But the trend, which goes by the name of cryotherapy, is becoming increasingly popular.

 Another 2017 study also supports the benefits of cryotherapy for relieving muscle pain and speeding healing.
 However, the study found that cold water immersion was more effective than whole-body cryotherapy.

 Not all studies support the role of cryotherapy in muscle healing.
-A 2015 Cochrane Review looked at four studies of cryotherapy for the relief of muscle pain and found no significant benefits.
+A

 2. Weight Loss